segabl/pd2-streamlined-heisting/README.md

 - Adds hints when an enemy can't be intimidated due to temporary cooldown, no surrender preset or maximum amount of hostages reached
 - Fixes Jokers sometimes following the wrong player
 - Makes civilians' reactions to intimidation more consistent and fixes them jumping into a standing position randomly
+- Fixes enemies sometimes just disappearing when they are told to retreat

 ## Credits